ikennarichard/leap-frontend/README.md

 ## Usage

-* Sign up or log in to your account.
 * Add beneficiaries for money transfers.
 * Check real-time exchange rates before initiating transfers.
 * Track your transactions to monitor the status and delivery of funds.